 In October of 1930, a Gobunrei from Otaki Jinja, guardian deity of Otake City, Hiroshima-ken was authorized for worship in Hawaii and the Otaki Jinja Hosan-kai was established by the first President, Teiichi Sugimoto with a membership of over 120 Issei families from Otake City.

-The trial started and ended on May 17, 1950.
-May 18, 1950 Judge McLaughlin ruled in favor of the plaintiffs, Kotohira Jinsha.
-The case was heard in District Court on May 18, 1950 with a favorable ruling for the shrine.
+The trial began and ended on May 17, 1950.
+On May 18, 1950 Judge McLaughlin ruled in favor of the plaintiffs, Kotohira Jinsha.

 To mark the start of a new beginning, Kotohira Jinsha officially changed its name to Hawaii Kotohira Jinsha and the supporting organization to Hawaii Kotohira Jinsha Kyodan on May 11, 1951.
 New By-laws were adopted and membership once again flourished as all activities were re-established with the return of Rev. Misao Isobe in 1952.